Last Updated: October 14th

 3 seasons, 34 episodes | IMDb: 8.5/10

-Although Margaret Atwood’s novel was published back in 1985, the series premiere in 2017 still felt relevant as hell (and earned it a spot among our best TV shows of 2017 list).
-America as we know it is no more, taken over by a Christian fundamentalist organization and newly christened Gilead.
+Few shows have become as influential in the cultural lexicon as this Margaret Atwood adaptation.
+The timing of this dystopian classic, combined with its stellar cast and gripping storylines has propelled it to something more than just another TV show.
+America as we know it is no more, taken over by a Christian fundamentalist organization newly christened Gilead.
 However, things are not as idyllic as the name would suggest, as women are no longer allowed to have jobs, rights, hold property, or have any sort of agency.
-Instead they are either handmaids, a select few still-fertile women who are essentially used as broodmares for powerful men, and Marthas, who work in the rich households.
-Elisabeth Moss turns in a strong performance as Ofglen, the titular handmaid who is trying to survive and escape to her fugitive family, but Alexis Bledel steals the show in a devastating supporting turn.
-The Handmaid’s Tale grabs viewers by the face and demands that they keep watching from the get-go, but prepare to get a little angry as the series progresses.
+Instead, they are either handmaids, a select few still-fertile women who are essentially used as broodmares for powerful men, and Marthas, who work in rich households.
+Elisabeth Moss turns in a strong performance as Ofglen, the titular handmaid who is trying to survive and escape to her fugitive family, but Alexis Bledel, Samira Wiley, Ann Dowd, and Yvonne Strahovski all deliver memorable moments as fellow women trying to survive this harsh new world.

 9 seasons, 171 episodes | IMDb: 8.9/10